BLOG ARCHIVE

 Q: We don't want to eat in restaurants every meal.
 Is there a supermarket in Stresa?

-A: There is indeed a supermarket in Stresa; a small branch of the Carrefour chain.
-While it is not huge, it has a good selection of fresh fruits, vegetables, meats, and breads, all you need for some inexpensive meals and snacks.
-If you don't have access to a kitchen you can ask for prosciutto, buy yourself a loaf of bread (remember when we had our bread day?
-One of those rolls would work nicely) and have easy sandwiches for a picnic along the lake.
+A: There is indeed a supermarket in Stresa; a small branch of the Carrefour chain, and there are several other smaller market choices as well (continue to bottom of post for list).
+While it is not huge, it has a really good selection of fresh fruits, vegetables, meats, and breads.
+If you don't have access to a kitchen you can ask for prosciutto, buy yourself a loaf of bread and some cheese, and have easy sandwiches for a picnic along the lake.
 Estimate about 100 grams of meat per sandwich when you order.
-If you do have a kitchen, there is a nice selection of fresh pasta in the back of the store, or packaged tortellini in flavors much more special than our American 'emergency' food.
+If you do have a kitchen, there's everything you'll need, including some fresh pasta in the back of the store, jars of ragu, or packaged tortellini in flavors much more special than our American 'emergency' food.
 There's also a nice selection of wine...

 The store is right in the center of town, but you'll never see it unless you know what to look for.
 The market has entrances on both Via P. Tomaso and Via Roma, and is just one street further into town than Piazza Cadorna.
 If you are walking away from the lake on Via P. Tomaso, the entrance is on your right.
-On both streets the entrances are recessed, and there is no visible signage outside.
+On both streets the entrances are recessed, and the signage outside is a small Carrefour sign extending from the building.
 Here is the entrance to Carrefour on Via P. Tomaso:

 For example, there is packaged tortellini in flavors I'm almost certain you are not used to.
 These packages are of tortellini al tartufo bianco, and agnolotti al brasato.